 - Check out our article for more tips on how to get your B2B customers online.

-Leading supplier and consultant for the professional horticultural industry, Royal Brinkman, also shares how it’s embracing digital to overcome the challenges that stem from COVID-19.
+Sales leaders and consultant for the professional horticultural industry, Royal Brinkman, shares how it’s embracing digital to overcome the challenges that stem from COVID-19.

 “When a situation like this occurs, you are more flexible as a company when you already have digital experience.
 At Royal Brinkman, we embrace our digital competences even more than usual.
 Our motto now is “digital to the max”.
 Our e-commerce team is doing everything to help our colleagues from other departments to focus on digital as well.
 A lot of things are not possible these days, like physical visits.
 But on the digital playground, there are a lot of opportunities”.